comunica/incremunica/engines/query-sparql-incremental/README.md

 main();
 ```

+To help develop with Incremunica we provide a collection of helper functions/classes in the [@incremunica/user-tools](https://www.npmjs.com/package/@incremunica/user-tools) package.
+The polling period is the time interval in seconds that the engine will check for changes in the data sources.
+The `data` event will be emitted whenever a new result is available, this result will be annotated as an addition or deletion.
+The `end` event will be emitted when the query is manually closed.
+Finally, the `error` event will be emitted when an error occurs during the query.
+This interface is similar to the one provided by the [Comunica query-sparql](https://www.npmjs.com/package/@comunica/query-sparql) package.

 You can also use an [incremental triple store](https://www.npmjs.com/package/@incremunica/streaming-store).
 This store allows you to change the dataset (additions and deletions) and show you the changes in the query results.